getsentry/sentry-java/docs/context.rst

-There is no single definition of context that applies to every application, for this reason a specific implementation must be chosen depending on what your application does.
+There is no single definition of context that applies to every application, for this reason a specific implementation must be chosen depending on what your application does and how it is structured.
 By default Raven uses a ``ThreadLocalContextManager`` that maintains a single ``Context`` instance per thread.
 This is useful for frameworks that use one thread per user request such as those based on synchronous servlet APIs.
 Raven also installs a ``ServletRequestListener`` that will clear the thread's context after each servlet request finishes.

 Raven defaults to the ``SingletonContextManager`` on Android, which maintains a single context instance for all threads for the lifetime of the application.